umee-network/umee/docs/VALIDATOR.md

 ## Running a node

-1. Update the `app.toml` , `client.toml` and `config.toml` based on your preference.
-You MUST set non zero min gas prices in `app.toml`.
+1. Update the `app.toml`, `client.toml` and `config.toml` based on your preference.
+You MUST set non-zero min gas prices in `app.toml`.
 Query `umeed q ugov min-gas-price` to see the what is the minimum acceptable value:

    ```toml
    # your app.toml file